In the beginning, God created the heavens and the earth.

 Animals of every kind were vomited from the pus it spewed from its hind section.
 Angels, vast in number and strikingly beautiful, created from spitting into the heavens with its mucus.
 The prototype of humanity drifted into existence when it shed its exoskeleton and was a fully formed creature, a giant larval collection of pure white bubbles.

-This cluster squeezed itself together and formed a slender female form.
+This cluster squeezed itself together and formed a slender female form, many segmented eyes scanning the vast nothing.
 And God said, nothing, and there was a massive explosion in the universe, for the newly created angels were fighting amongst themselves.
 God saw that the light created from this was good, and it separated the light from the darkness.
 The darkness was created from the hearts of the angels still squabbling, as God moved to separate them.
 As punishment, the beautiful creatures were set to work, for forty days and forty nights for forty years.
 And God said, nothing once again, creating for itself a kingdom in the clouds.
 It tasked a thousand angels with building it’s kingdom on earth.

 “Can anyone tell me the name of the special group assigned by our beloved lord God in helping to create her Kingdom on earth?”
-A young boy stared attentively at the board at the front of his class, the sensei, a Virtue assigned to train the new young Axia hopefuls, stood at the front behind a podium.
-Every Third Sphere, Ninth Rank angel was separated from God at birth and taken by the older angels for training in flocks of schools.
+A young boy stared attentively at the board at the front of his class, the sensei, a Virtue assigned to train the new young Axia hopefuls, a core God created to build life on Earth, stood at the front behind a podium.
+Every angel was separated from God at birth and taken by the older angels for training in flocks of schools.
 These school flocks traveled around heaven teaching the young angels the different ways of the angelic.
-Every young angel under the future human age of twelve had to attend School Flock.
-They were also home educated and raised by caretaker angels known as Falla, these were usually comprised of disgraced Second Sphere Fifth Rank Angels.
+They were also home educated and raised by caretaker angels known as Metflet, these were usually comprised of disgraced Second Sphere Fifth Rank Angels.

 “The Axia Angels are a group of special angels, the majority are always those of the Third Sphere, Ninth Rank A few Powers, Virtues or even an Archangel thrown in as well.
 Only the ones God believes most capable of working the land and creating all the wonderful things for us on Earth in her new Kingdom. “ He paused for dramatic effect and the class leaned forward to listen closely, none of them speaking, all waiting for his next words.